 In 1968 the US federally banned Psilocybin.
-2 years later it was labeled as a Schedule 1 drug along with cannabis and LSD.
+Two years later it was labeled as a Schedule 1 drug along with cannabis and LSD.

 Leveraging fears and fraudulent research, President Nixon passed the Controlled Substances Act in 1971 launching the extremely harmful War on Drugs.

-Because of the ban, almost all research on the benefits of Psilocybin for humans stopped.
+Because of the ban, almost all research on the benefits of Psilocybin for humans abruptly ceased.

 Psilocybin Research Begins Again

 For thirty years, until the late 1990s research on Psilocybin was put on hold until The University of Zurich started conducting research again in 1997.
-The study, which found that Psilocybin increases certain brain activity, catalyzed research at other institutions.
+The study, which focused on Psilocybin and its impact on certain brain activity, catalyzed research at other institutions.

-It was found that Psilocybin not only increases brain activity but may also be effective at treating numerous psychological conditions and chronic pain.*
+It was found that Psilocybin not only increases brain activity but may also be effective at treating numerous psychological conditions.*